Fear Effect: Reception

-Fear Effect received generally positive review from critics.
+Fear Effect received generally positive reviews from critics.
+GameFan gave it a favorable review while it was still in development.
 Edge praised the game's tight script and distinctive graphics, but criticized its unbalanced gameplay and clumsy control system, stating that they "make the boss encounters absurdly difficult".
 The magazine concluded that, "In such a beautiful cinematic game, featuring clever plotting and scripting, such deficiencies are even more offensive."

-Blake Fischer reviewed the PlayStation version of the game for Next Generation, rating it four stars out of five, and stated that "One of the most exciting and innovative adventures to show up on PlayStation, dragged down only slightly by a few sticky gameplay issues."
+However, Blake Fischer of NextGen called it "One of the most exciting and innovative adventures to show up on PlayStation, dragged down only slightly by a few sticky gameplay issues."

-Fear Effect was a runner-up for GameSpots annual "Best Adventure Game" award among console games, losing to Resident Evil – Code: Veronica.
+Four-Eyed Dragon of GamePro said of the game in one review, "All told, Fear Effect blends a host of nifty features to create a well-balanced, action-packed game.
+Though not for the squeamish, it's well worth a look from anyone craving an intense, challenging adventure."
+In another GamePro review, Uncle Dust called it "an amazing game, full of action, puzzles and characters you actually give a damn about.
+The solid integration of visual design and solid gameplay makes Fear Effect a must for any survival horror or action-adventure fan."

+The game sold 170,000-175,000 projected units in the U.S, according to the NPD TRSTS Videogame Service.

+Accolades

+The game was nominated for the "Best Adventure Game" award at GameSpot's Best and Worst of 2000 Awards, which went to Resident Evil – Code: Veronica.
+It won the award for the same title at the Official U.S. PlayStation Magazine 2000 Editors' Awards.
+It also won the award for "Adventure" in Editors' Choice, but was a runner-up for the same category in Readers' Choice at IGN's Best of 2000 Awards.

 Legacy

 A prequel titled Fear Effect 2: Retro Helix was released in 2001 for the PlayStation.
-In 2016, Fear Effect Sedna was announced after French studio Sushee pitched the idea to Square Enix.
+In 2016, Fear Effect Sedna was announced after French studio Sushee pitched the idea to Square Enix; it was eventually released in 2018.

 In August 2017, Square Enix announced a remake of Fear Effect titled Fear Effect Reinvented.
-Reinvented is being developed by MegaPixel Studio S.A. and published by Square Enix for Microsoft Windows, Nintendo Switch, PlayStation 4 and Xbox One.
+Reinvented was being developed by MegaPixel Studio S.A. and to be published by Square Enix for Microsoft Windows, Nintendo Switch, PlayStation 4 and Xbox One.
+In September 2023, it was reported and later confirmed that the game was cancelled.
+In August 2025, it was announced that a port of Fear Effect was available for PlayStation 4, PlayStation 5, and Nintendo Switch platforms.